ElvaHardwick/Obedientiae-ex-Machina-Docs/index.md

 Menu that controls the unit's subsystems through RLV.
 If the tick(✔) is next to the subsystem it means it is currently allowed, an ❌ means it is restricted.

 ### Video input
-Allows/denies the unit to see ( vision restrictions might depend on the viewer you are using )
+Allows/denies the unit to see ( vision spheres of 1.5 meters are used )

 ### Audio Input
-Allows/denies the unit to hear chat and emotes. ((not xure if this automatically activated input filtering for emotes, would have to check.
-Doesn't clear the chat inside the emptes))**TODO**
+Allows/denies the unit to hear chat.
+Emotes will be preserved, but any chat will be turned into dots

 ### Radar
-Allows/denies the unit to see the radar, to see who is nearby ( doesn't restrict it from checking minimap)
+Allows/denies the unit to see the radar, to see who is nearby ( through minimap and nearby windows)

 ### Facial Recognition
 Allows/denies the unit to recognize those around them ( see their names and  nametags )